 - Not have any convictions for the sale or possession of illegal drugs while receiving federal financial aid

 Be sure to list MMA’s school code, 002181, to ensure the results will be shared with the Academy.
+Don't forget to provide your social security number on your Admissions application, otherwise, we won't receive your FAFSA results.

 Delays in submitting requested documentation could result in a loss of certain financial aid.
 Families are encouraged to respond to our requests immediately upon receipt of our first request.

 Once the student’s file is complete we will determine the student’s eligibility for financial aid.
-Incoming students will receive their award letters by mail; returning students will receive an email informing them that they must view and accept their financial aid on the Self Service Portal.
+Incoming students will receive their offer letters by mail; returning students will receive an email informing them that they must view and accept their financial aid on the Self Service Portal.
 Once an MMA email account has been assigned, all financial aid correspondence will be emailed directly to the student.

 The Office of Student Financial Services must have the student’s permission to discuss their aid with anyone other than the student.
 If you wish to allow MMA to discuss your financial aid and/or bill with your parent(s), or any other individual, you must complete and submit a FERPA Privacy Information Release Form.